-- -- A board would have to meet as often as necessary to fulfill its duties, but at least twice per year and at other dates set by the LARA Director. - -- A majority of the members appointed and serving would constitute a quorum. - -- A board member could not vote by proxy. - -- A board would have to conduct its meetings pursuant to the Open Meetings Act.
+- -- A board would have to meet as often as necessary to fulfill its duties, but would have to meet at least twice per year and at other dates set by the LARA Director. - -- A majority of the members appointed and serving on a board would constitute a quorum. - -- A board member could not vote by proxy. - -- A board would have to conduct its meetings pursuant to the Open Meetings Act.